Parol45/TabletopHub/README.md

 ## WebApp with different mini-games

-Just SPA to practice fullstack development in different (maybe multiplayer!!!) games
+Simple SPA to practice fullstack development in different (maybe multiplayer!!!) games.

+Technologies stack:
+- Spring boot
+- ReactJS
+- SASS

+To try it out you'll need to install 11 java & nodejs (dunno about gradle).

-### Build & run with:
+### Build & run:

+With single terminal command:

+`gradlew webpack`

+To speed up a process of debugging you can rebuild bundle.js with:

-`npm run watch`
+`npm run build`

-then

-`gradlew bootrun`
+and then hotswap (if you're using idea: ctrl + shift + F9).

 ## Important TODOs
-- Merge two run commands into some kind of gradle script
-- Change name of npm run script
+1. Add svg dots.
+2. Add SASS.
-- Add docker (just4fun)
+3. Add docker (just4fun).